organisciak/dissertation/document/1_intro.md

 \newthought{Considering the data quality of crowdsourcing} as an immutable set of contributions is an important avenue toward properly analyzing and controlling  crowd data, and also pays proper reverence toward a popular stream of crowdsourcing research.

-However, in many circumstances, contributions are _not_ a hallowed set of data, bestowed upon a researcher to work with.
+However, in many circumstances, contributions are not a hallowed set of data, bestowed upon a researcher or practitioner to work with.
 They are collected, and as such the _way they are collected_ can change what they look like at the end.
-The next chapter turns our attention toward this less-explored corollary of post-collection data modelling: the effect of the collection instrument on the resultant contributions, toward understanding and potentially optimizing the contribution collection process.
+The next chapter turns our attention toward this less-explored corollary of post-collection data modeling: the effect of the collection instrument on the resultant contributions, toward understanding and potentially optimizing the contribution collection process.
 This is about how you ask, and how it affects what you are told.

-_Designing Tasks for Objective Needs_ is presented in two parts, both studies conducted for this dissertation, one published previously and one presenting work for the first time.
+_Designing Tasks for Objective Needs_ is presented through two studies.

 The first part selects two control tasks, and measures the effect of three different design manipulations on the makeup of the data -- consistency and quality, but also contribution patterns.
 Looking at interfaces that give users training, performance feedback, or timer-driven nudges, it asks: